hau-mal/articles/nifi-ingest-weather-data-en.md

 ## Prerequisites
 Before you begin you must have the following:
-1. Set up an account at [Open Weather Map](https://openweathermap.org/) to get credentials for the API access.
+1. Set up an account at [OpenWeatherMap](https://openweathermap.org/) to get credentials for the API access.
 2. Set up Apache NiFi.
 This can be done on a VM or on an Edge-Node.
 Follow the steps under [VM Installation](nifi-install-azure-vm.md) or [Edge-Node-Installation](nifi-install-HDIEdgeNode.md).
 3. Set up an Azure Data Lake Store

 4. Set up a Mongo compatible Document DB

 ![nifi-weather1](/images/nifi-weather1.PNG)